sylvaticus/LAJuliaUtils.jl/README.md

 Read more about them using the `?function` syntax (after the package has been installed and imported).

-This is NOT a Julia registered package:
+This is NOT (yet) a Julia registered package:
 * install it with `] add https://github.com/sylvaticus/LAJuliaUtils.jl.git`
 * import it with `using LAJuliaUtils`